puppetlabs/puppetlabs-iis/README.md

 **Only valid with a protocol of https**

 Specifies the certificate store to search for the relevant `certificatehash`.
-Typically this is `MY` which is the Personal certificate store for the Local Machine.
+Typically this is 'MY' which is the Personal certificate store for the Local Machine.
 You can retrieve the list of stores using PowerShell:

 ```powershell
 PS> Get-ChildItem -Path Cert:\LocalMachine